 The last group of activities are a great way to introduce or reinforce the principles of entrepreneurship in your classroom.
 You’ll find a word search, crossword puzzle, and more!

 Overall, the activities in this bundle will add a lot of hours to your entrepreneurship lessons, and the bundle is well worth $7!

 Once you’ve found a few ways to work these activities into your syllabus, consider trying our next idea to really go the extra mile!

 2. Add Excitement to Your Entrepreneurship Lessons with Shark Tank Fridays

-Many business teachers are using the TV show Shark Tank to talk about entrepreneurship to .
+Many business teachers are using the TV show Shark Tank to talk about entrepreneurship with students.

 Adding “Shark Tank Fridays” to your curriculum is a great way to incorporate open-ended discussions in your weekly entrepreneurship lessons.

 For this idea to run smoothly, you need to do some work up front.